moveit/srdfdom/README.md

 ## C++ example

-test_parser.cpp contains examples how to access the srdf elements from the cpp parser
+`test/test_parser.cpp` contains examples of how to access the SRDF elements from the C++ parser.

 ## Python example

-test.py contains examples how to access the srdf elements from the python parser
+`test/test.py` contains examples on how to access the SRDF elements from the Python parser.

-display_srdf reads a srdf from a file given in command line argument or from parameter server (robot_description_semantic) and displays it in a yaml format if an output option (-o <filename>) is provided, dumps the xml (re-generated from parsed input xml)
+`scripts/display_srdf` reads SRDF from a file given in a command line argument and displays it in a YAML format.
+If an output option (`-o <filename>`) is provided, it dumps the XML (re-generated from parsed input XML) to file.

 example:

-    rosrun srdfdom display_srdf test/res/pr2_desc.3.srdf
+    ros2 run srdfdom display_srdf test/resources/pr2_desc.3.srdf

 ## Test

-    catkin_make run_tests_srdfdom
+    colcon test --packages-select srdfdom